Strikeforce: Tank vs. Buentello

 Strikeforce: Tank vs. Buentello was a mixed martial arts event held on October 7, 2006.
 The event was held by Strikeforce and took place at the Save Mart Center in Fresno, California.

 Background

 This event featured the MMA debut of future UFC Heavyweight Champion Cain Velasquez.

-Wesley Correira was scheduled to fight Ruben Villareal at the event but withdrew due to medical reasons and thus the bout was scrapped.
+Wesley Correira was scheduled to fight Ruben Villareal at the event but withdrew for medical reasons and thus the bout was scrapped.